Tributes pour in for ‘cultural icon’ Betty White, as fans from Biden to Ryan Reynolds pay homage

 Talk show host Ellen DeGeneres, who had the “Golden Girls” star on her show many times over the years, wrote on Twitter that the actress had lived “an exceptional life” and that she was “grateful for every second I got to spend with Betty White.”

 But it wasn’t just individuals and celebrities who felt White’s impact.
 Networks such as Comedy Central and Netflix dedicated tweets to White, as well as advocacy groups like GLAAD.
-White was a longtime advocate for the LGBTQ community and participated in one of GLAAD’s anti-bully campaigns in 2013, joking that she should change her name to Betty Purple as a show of support.
+White was a longtime advocate for the LGBTQ community and participated in one of GLAAD’s anti-bullying campaigns in 2013, joking that she should change her name to Betty Purple as a show of support.
 On Friday, the organization shouted out the “supporter of LGBTQ equality and acceptance” and, borrowing a line from the “Golden Girls” theme song, thanked White “for being a friend.”

 Dictionary.com also paid homage to the actress, simply tweeting the word “golden” and adding a fourth definition: “Betty White.”